danielwilczak101/EasyGA/README.md

 pip install -e .
 ```

-# Working on developing a devel branch
+# Working on developing a devel branch:
 To install EASY, along with the tools you need to develop and run tests, run the following in your virtual env:

 ```bash